 The Organic Spirits Company, Surrey, UK, launches Highland Harvest -the first organic whisky to be accredited by the Soil Association (the leading certifier of organic produce in the UK).

 Highland Harvest is a blended Scotch and is made from three organic malts and one organic grain whisky, which have been matured in oak barrels for four years.
-Chris Parker, managing director of The Organic Spirits Company says: “There is an assumption that all whisky is organic, when the reality is that modern techniques employed in the creation of raw materials such as barely and maize rely on the use of fertilizers, pesticides and fungicides”.
+Chris Parker, managing director of The Organic Spirits Company says: “There is an assumption that all whisky is organic, when the reality is that modern techniques employed in the creation of raw materials such as barely and maize rely on the use of fertilisers, pesticides and fungicides”.

 According to Parker, there are much lower levels of methanol in Highland Harvest than in regular whisky.
 Since methanol is the main cause for hangovers, trying out this organic whisky might be a good idea.
 The interested customer will have to pay about £15 for a 70cl bottle.
 Source: Scotsman